 One of the four first parents

-White is the color of the North.
+White is the color of the

-Teeth, bones, the whites of the eyes and eyesight, growth, children, and education are linked to the North.
+the eyes and eyesight, growth, children, and education are linked to the North.

 Dom Mariano Ico